 Changing Your Troubled Skin Narrative

 Here’s the thing.
 Your skin doesn’t have to be flawless for you to be beautiful or find love.
-In fact, I guarantee that you’re beautiful right now, even if you can’t bring yourself to believe it yet.
+I guarantee that you’re beautiful right now, even if you can’t bring yourself to believe it yet.

 But I’ve been where you are.
 I know it’s not as easy as telling yourself, “I love every part of myself, and so will a romantic partner!”
 Sometimes, you need a boost to help push your thinking in a more positive direction.

 For me, a turning point came that revitalized my relationship with my skin and my husband.
-For once in my life, I found skincare that actually worked for my temperamental skin:
+For once in my life, I found skincare that worked for my temperamental skin:

 Averr Aglow’s Clear Skin Kit.